slds-lmu/paper_2021_benchmarking_special_issue/README.md

 How to replicate our ablation study:
   1. Setup `R (4.0.2)` and install all required packages.
      You can find an `renv.lock` file at `experiments/ofatime/`.
-     By installing renv and calling `renv::restore(lockfile = "experiments/ofatime/renv.lock")` you can install all R packages with the exact same version as used on the cluster.
+     By installing renv and calling `r renv::restore(lockfile = "experiments/ofatime/renv.lock")` you can install all R packages with the exact same version as used on the cluster.
   2. `experiments/ofatime/ofatime.R` is the main file to run the ablation study.
      It relies on batchtools to be run on a cluster.
-     When setting this up on your own, adjust paths and directories (replace `"FIXME"` placeholders) of the batchtools registry and output files as needed or run an interactive session, `reg = makeExperimentRegistry(file.dir = NA, source = file.path(root, "experiments/ofatime/optim.R"))`.
+     When setting this up on your own, adjust paths and directories (replace `"FIXME"` placeholders) of the batchtools registry and output files as needed or run an interactive session:
+     ```r
+     reg = makeExperimentRegistry(file.dir = NA, source = file.path(root, "experiments/ofatime/optim.R"))`.
+     ```
      After saving the results, you must aggregate them using the code provided in `experiments/analysis/aggregate.R`.
      This step is not necessary if you only want to inspect our results because we provide aggregated versions already in `experiments/results/`.
   3. `experiments/analysis/plots.R` is the main file to generate results and figures.